Splatterhouse (2010 video game): Plot

 In the end, Rick succeeds in rescuing Jennifer and thwarting West's plans; however, the Overlord, leader of the Corrupted, emerges, summoned from the killings Rick committed through the game and constructed from the bodies of 10,000 monsters.
 The Mask informs Rick that he knew that Rick's killing would release it, stating that he wanted the Corrupted to know that it was the Mask that stopped them, and for that to happen, he needed to let them out.
 Rick and the Mask manage to kill it and sate the Mask's thirst for vengeance, but in the process, a stray spirit possesses Jennifer.
-Believing his deal with the Mask to be done, he tries to pry it off; however, aware of Jennifer's possession, it refuses.
+Believing his deal with the Mask to be done, Rick tries to pry it off; however, aware of Jennifer's possession, it refuses.
 It is implied from West's reaction that the stray spirit is Leonora's.